 Prior to working at HEC, I practiced labor and employment law for 10 years at the law firm Imanaka Kudo & Fujimoto, LLLC (“IKF”).
 While at IKF, I specialized in representing employers in all types of labor and employment law matters, and my practice had three main focuses: (1) representing employers in labor and employment disputes before state & federal courts, the Hawaii Civil Rights Commission & Equal Employment Opportunity Commission, the state & federal Departments of Labor, and arbitrators & mediators; (2) providing employers with advice and counsel on all types of employment-related decisions; and (3) providing supervisory and employee training for private companies on employment law matters (you can view sampling of my presentations here).

 I received my J.D., with honors, from the University of Hawaii, Richardson School of Law.
-While in law school, I served as a Member and Editor of the Law Review, and worked as a Research Assistant for two of my law professors.
+While in law school, I served as a Member and Executive Editor of the Law Review, and worked as a Research Assistant for three of my law professors.
 I received my B.A. from the University of Puget Sound, and am a graduate of Punahou School.

 You can view more information about me at the following links:

 Or you can send me an email here.